4ms/ProducerPack/doc/Producer Pack User Manual.md

 ![STW](https://github.com/4ms/ProducerPack/blob/main/doc/STW.png)

 # StereoWidth – Width and Pan Processor

-## Overview
+### **StereoWidth**

-**StereoWidth** adjusts how wide your stereo signal sounds and lets you pan it left or right.
+adjusts how wide your stereo signal sounds and lets you pan it left or right.
 You can also control these settings with CV inputs.
 When stereo width is greater than 50%, the left and right channels are subtracted from one another creating a differential pair.
 At 100% the signal is fully differential.
 This creates the perception that the stereo field is even wider than the original signal.

-## Controls

 ### **Width**
 Changes how wide the stereo image is.
 If the width knob is greater than 50%, the left and right channels are subtracted from one another creating a differential pair.
 A greater differential is percieved as an even wider stereo image than the original signal.
 If the width knob is less than 50% it makes a stereo signal more mono.